Beyond Smart cities

 This course aims to develop a holistic model for high-performance urban living based on the concept of Compact Urban Cells – a neighborhood area of approximately one square kilometer in diameter containing most of what citizens need for everyday life within a 20-minute walk.
 This course will introduce the following key elements for Compact Urban Cells:

-- Resilient Urban Cells – compact, walkable neighborhood where places of living, work, culture, shopping, and play are within short reach and support a rich diversity of interactions and activities
+- Resilient Urban Cells – Compact, walkable neighborhoods where places of living, work, culture, shopping, and play are within short reach and support a rich diversity of interactions and activities

 - New Mobility Systems – Electric-based and shared alternatives to the private fossil-fueled automobile are more convenient, affordable, pleasurable, and can essentially eliminate traffic congestion

 - Resilient Energy Systems – Microgrids and locally-produced renewables create agile, adaptable, efficient energy networks